pinguuiin/Shared-City-Scooter-Mapper/README.md

 ![alertmap](https://github.com/user-attachments/assets/331085a5-ebd9-4de9-815c-b52728b422c5)

 <br>A brief note on AI assistance: This project was developed by the author with assistance from AI agents as a learning exercise to explore stream processing, web development, and deploying FastAPI services.
-The author retains full responsibility for the design, implementation, and final code.
+The author retains full responsibility for the final code.

 A real-time scooter availability heatmap server combining Kafka-based streaming architecture patterns, batch processed messages, H3 multi-resolution aggregation with embedded DuckDB analytics, a FastAPI backend, and an interactive map frontend with live alert log for urban mobility monitoring and operational insights.